HydraDancer/hydradancer_fw_legacy/docs/BBIO_CMD_HydraDancer.md

 ## 2.1.1 Structure of the command

-- 8 bits Commands
+- 8 bits Command
 - 8 bits SubCommand (optional)
-- Additional data related to the SubCommand (optional)
+- Additional data related to the Command/SubCommand (optional)

 ### 2.1.1.1 BBIO Commands